Gardens

 Ford Family Azalea Garden

-A gift from the family of Tom and Ann Ford, this garden features over 15 different varieties of azaleas, largely sourced the local East Fork Nursery.
-The garden, which is located within the Martha Ashe Garden, honors the legacy of the Howells, who were well known for their azaleas.
+Gifted by the family of Tom and Ann Ford, this garden features over 15 azalea varieties sourced from East Fork Nursery.
+Located in the Martha Ashe Garden, it celebrates the Howell family’s legacy and love for the colorful spring bloomers they once cultivated.

 -